-Prerequisites: GEOG 204-3 or GEOG 205-3 or permission of instructor
+Prerequisites: 30 credits or permission of instructor

-GEOG 301-3 Cultural Geography An examination of how the human organization of space differs across cultures.
-Cultural landscapes, culture regions, patterns and processes of cultural change and interactions, as well as the control of space and creation of place, will be central course themes.
+GEOG 301-3 Cultural Geography This course examines how the human organization of space differs across cultures.
+Cultural landscapes, patterns and processes of cultural change and interactions, and the control of space and creation of place, will be central course themes.
 This course is a writing intensive course.

-Prerequisites: GEOG 100-3 or 101-3 or permission of instructor
+Prerequisites: GEOG 100-3 or 101-3 or 206-3 or permission of instructor

-GEOG 302-3 Geography of Russia Interaction of the physical and human landscapes of Russia.
-Emphasis on changing spatial relations in the post-Soviet period, nationality issues, and the environment.
+GEOG 302-3 Geography of Russia This course explores the interaction of the physical and human landscapes of Russia, emphasizing changing spatial relations in the post-Soviet period, nationality issues, and the environment.

-Prerequisites: GEOG 100-3 or permission of instructor
+Prerequisites: 30 credit hours, and GEOG 100-3 or 101-3, or permission of instructor

-GEOG 303-3 Recreational Geography Geographic input to outdoor recreation; behavioural spatial approaches to participation and conflict in resource use, social and ecological carrying capacity and recreation space management.
+GEOG 303-3 Recreational Geography This course considers geographic input to outdoor recreation; behavioural spatial approaches to participation and conflict in resource use, social and ecological carrying capacity and recreation space management.